ocaml/ocamlbuild/manual/manual.md

 ## How `myocamlbuild.ml` works

-If you have a `myocamlbuild.ml` file at the root of your ocamlbuild project, the building process will run in two steps.
+If you have a `myocamlbuild.ml` file at the root of your OCamlbuild project, the building process will run in two steps.

-First, ocamlbuild will compile that file, linking it with all the modules that are part of the globally installed `ocamlbuild` executable.
+First, OCamlbuild will compile that file, linking it with all the modules that are part of the globally installed `ocamlbuild` executable.
 This will produce a program `_build/myocamlbuild` that behaves exactly like `ocamlbuild` itself, except that it also runs the code of your `myocamlbuild.ml` file.
-Immediately after, ocamlbuild will stop (before doing any work on the targets you gave it) and start the `_build/myocamlbuild` program instead, that will handle the rest of the job.
+Immediately after, OCamlbuild will stop (before doing any work on the targets you gave it) and start the `_build/myocamlbuild` program instead, that will handle the rest of the job.
 This is quite close to how, for example, XMonad (a window